Abdominal Muscle Separation During and After Pregnancy

 It is also necessary to continue to avoid using this muscle in a way that makes it ‘dome’ while it’s in it’s early recovery phase after the baby is born, the same as during pregnancy.

 If your DR is diagnosed as being significantly deeper or wider than the norm, it is generally recommended to wear some abdominal support to help the recovery.
-A physiotherapist may give you an elastic band of material that you step into and wear around your middle, or you may choose to purchase a pair of support shorts that are specifically developed to assist with RAD recovery..
+A physiotherapist may give you an elastic band of material that you step into and wear around your middle, or you may choose to purchase a pair of support shorts that are specifically developed to assist with RAD recovery.
 This extra support is most important in the first two months.

-MYTH TO BUST – The abdominal muscles don’t always come back to their optimal position after childbirth just because time has passed.
+Myth Bust # 3 – The abdominal muscles don’t always come back to their optimal position after childbirth just because time has passed.

 Although abdominal muscle separation will have some natural recovery after childbirth as the uterus and abdominal organs settle back into their pre-pregnancy position, after 8 weeks it has been proven that there is often no more natural recovery and you need a specific exercise program to close any remaining DR.